Sarah Al Amiri: Research and career

-In October 2017, Amiri was named Minister of State for Advanced Sciences in the United Arab Emirates Cabinet.
-In an effort to increase global scientific collaboration, Al Amiri toured US scientific institutions in November 2017.
-She was on the list of the BBC's 100 Women (BBC) announced on 23 November 2020.
 In February 2021, she was also named in the 2021 Time 100 Next, an annual list of the next 100 most influential people.
-In May 2022, Sheikh Mohammed bin Rashid, UAE Vice President and Ruler of Dubai, appointed Ms Al Amiri as Minister of State for Public Education and Future Technology and Chair of the Board of Directors of the Emirates Schools Establishment.
+In May 2022, Sheikh Mohammed bin Rashid, UAE Vice President and Ruler of Dubai, appointed Al Amiri as Minister of State for Public Education and Future Technology and Chair of the Board of Directors of the Emirates Schools Establishment.

+In 2021, Al Amiri was selected as a Bloomberg New Economy Catalyst.
+As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.

+In March 2025, Al Amiri signed two Memoranda of Understanding with the Russian Ministry of Education and the "Talent and Success" educational foundation.
+These agreements focus on enhancing international collaboration in education, exchanging expertise in scientific research, and developing student talents.